williamdoesdev/logger.ahk/README.md

 # Logger.ahk
-A simple debug log for AutoHotKey using the ListVars window.
+A simple debug log for AutoHotKey which uses the ListVars window.

 # Usage
 The intended way of using Logger is by creating a new Logger instance.
 The log method of this object can then be called to send a message to the log.